 An iron filter and water softener have one thing in common: iron removal from water.
-However, the iron filter removes iron from water.
-In contrast, a water softener can only remove a specific amount of iron from water with the added function of neutralizing other forms of minerals that harden the water.
+However, the iron filter removes iron from water, while a water softener can only remove a specific amount of iron particles from water with the added function of neutralizing other forms of minerals that harden the water.

-So while one completely removes iron from water, the other partly removes it.
+So while the iron filter completely removes iron bacteria from water, the water softener partly removes it.
 These are two potential solutions for iron (a prominent contaminant) in well or underground water, which is a common source of water supply for the whole house.

-As you read more on iron filter vs. water softener, you’ll get to know how they work to achieve iron removal, their similarities, and differences as well as their pros and cons to help you understand which water filtration system to opt for.
+In this iron filter vs water softener debate, I will talk about how these two filters remove iron bacteria, their similarities, and differences as well as their pros and cons to help you understand which water filtration system to opt for.

 Let’s first start with the factors that will determine the ideal water filtration option for you.